Subscribe to our newsletter!

 Congratulations, you're about to embark on getting a new website!
 This is a crucial time for your business which makes this a big decision.
 If there's one thing you've got to get right, it is choosing your website development agency.
 If you choose the wrong one, you could miss the boat completely.

 However, there aren’t any good guides for people to use for choosing their website agency.
 And any guides that are out there could be filled with biased information or just be "salesy" in general.
-What you’re going to find in this blog post is some information that we have collected from our clients on us, their previous developers, and what their experiences have been like.
+What you’re going to find in this blog post is information that we have collected from our clients on us, their previous developers, and what their experiences have been like.

 When you’re doing a website project with a company there are two basic components to look at: The project and the company.
 And for each component, there are four crucial questions to get answered.